Analysis | The dramatic governing changes Democrats could make if they take power

 What it is: It’s adding more judges to a court than there are now, including the Supreme Court.

-The Constitution says nothing about how many justices there must be on the Supreme Court, and over time, it’s fluctuated between six and 10.
+The Constitution says nothing about how many justices there must be on the Supreme Court, and over time, it has fluctuated between six and 10.
 Congress set the Supreme Court to be nine justices in 1869, but if a president and Congress agree, they could change the law to expand the court or shrink it.

-Why Democrats are talking about changing it now: They’re frustrated about how the past two justices, Neil M. Gorsuch and Brett M. Kavanaugh, have gotten on the court: under extremely politically divisive circumstances, nominated by a president who lost the popular vote, and approved by a bare majority of the Senate.
+Why Democrats are talking about changing it now: They’re frustrated about how the past two justices, Neil M. Gorsuch and Brett M. Kavanaugh, have gotten on the court: under extremely politically divisive circumstances, nominated by a president who lost the popular vote and approved by a bare majority of the Senate.

-How likely is it?: This would require a majority of Congress to approve and a president to sign off on it.
+How likely is it?
+This would require a majority of Congress to approve and a president to sign off on it.
 And Biden has not been a fan of it.
 He sees this as a maneuver that could come back to haunt Democrats when they’re out of power.
 “We’ll live to rue that day,” he said during the primaries when this came up.

 But what happens if Democrats gain control and start passing legislation that Republicans challenge in court, which a conservative-leaning Supreme Court knocks down?
 Might Biden be more inclined to then to consider this?
 Some on the left hope so.